Redcar Central railway station: History

 The line into the town from the west was opened as the Middlesbrough and Redcar Railway on 5 June 1846.
 The company that constructed it was nominally independent but, in reality, was backed financially by the Stockton and Darlington Railway and the Great North of England Railway, one of the constituent companies of the North Eastern Railway.

 The Stockton and Darlington Railway had formally taken over by the time an extension eastwards to Saltburn was completed in August 1861.
 The route diverged from the original line just short of the existing terminus, part of which remained in use for goods traffic, and a new through station had to be constructed.
 This was built in a similar style to that used by G.T.
 Andrews elsewhere on the North Eastern Railway, with an impressive frontage and overall roof.

-Initially, the station had only a single platform which led to congestion issues and delays during the summer months, when traffic levels were at their heaviest.
+Initially, the station had only a single platform, which led to congestion issues and delays during the summer months, when traffic levels were at their heaviest.
 A second platform outside the train shed was eventually provided for westbound services by the London and North Eastern Railway in 1935.
 Today, the original train shed is no longer used, with a replacement eastbound platform having been constructed alongside it at the end of the 1980s.

 The level crossing utilised motorised wooden boom gates that swung across the road for many years.
-Still, these latterly became increasingly unreliable and prone to failure in high winds.
-In 2015, Network Rail replaced these with telescopic metal gates — a design unique to this particular location.
+Still, these later became increasingly unreliable and prone to failure in high winds.
+In 2015, Network Rail replaced these with telescopic metal gates — a design unique to this particular location until 2026.
+Similar gates have now been installed at on the Esk Valley line.

 Tees Valley Metro

 Transit diagram showcasing all discussed or mentioned ideas for the Tees Valley Metro.

 Starting in 2006, Redcar was mentioned within the Tees Valley Metro scheme.
 This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
-In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+In the initial phases, the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
 The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

 As part of the scheme, Redcar station would have received improved service to Darlington (1–2 to 4 trains per hour) and new rollingstock.
 Upgrades were also considered for the existing footbridge, waiting shelters and passenger information facilities.
 There would also be three new pedestrian links – one each to the new civic quarter, to the town centre and new seafront and to Redcar & Cleveland College, as well as a new bus/rail interchange and pick-up/drop-off facilities (occurred after cancellation).

 However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
 Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Redcar.